aishwaryasarath/AWS-using-Terraform/README.md

-# Provisioning AWS resources Terraform
+# Provisioning AWS resources using Terraform
 Demos on provisioning AWS res

 **Table of Contents**